the-Alberich/toy_payments_engine/Dependency_Choices.md

 # Dependency Choices

-This document outlines chosen crates and rationale for the payments engine.
+This document outlines chosen crates and rationale for the toy payments engine.

 ---